Netcracker/qubership-apihub-vscode/README.md

     - src/docs/readMe.md
 ```
 The configuration file is automatically created after your first publication and updated with each subsequent publication.
 It stores packageId of published version and list of files (paths to the files) that were published.
 The next time you use the extension, these documents will be pre-selected and the package id will be pre-filled in the extension.

+You can add APIHUB configuration file to source control system to share it with other people working with the same source control repository.

 If your open folder does not have a configuration file but you need to extend the list of files to publish, you can manually create it following the specified format.